coleygroup/dipolar_cycloaddition_dataset/README.md

 The script batches up the dipoles in individual Python files, each containing a linear sequence of autodE geometry optimizations and frequency calculations, and places them in the selected `autodE_folder` containing the alternative dipole conformer `.xyz` files (the default name is once again `lowest_energy_conformers_RR`).
 Again, the number of files can be defined in the `num_input_files` command line option.
 By default, 4 cores are used per computation, no free energy corrections nor complexes are computed and the PBE0-D3(BJ)/def2tzvp//PBE0-D3(BJ)/def2svp level of theory is used.
 These default options can be adjusted with the help of the corresponding command line flags.

 Finally, the `finalize_reaction_profiles.py` script can be called to combine the preliminary reaction profiles with the corrected dipole conformers and recompute the activation and reaction energies.
-The input of this script consists of the full data set `.xyz` file, the output `.csv` file from `postprocess_reaction_profiles.py` (vide supra), the preliminary, i.e., uncorrected, reaction profile directory and the `lowest_energy_conformers_RR` directory.
+The input of this script consists of the full data set `.xyz` file, the output `.csv` file from `postprocess_reaction_profiles.py` (vide supra), the preliminary, i.e., uncorrected, reaction profile directory and the `lowest_energy_conformers_RR` directory which is obtained after execution of the two preceding scripts in this section.
 As output, the script generates a finalized reaction profile folder as well as a `.csv` file with all the reaction SMILES and their computed activation and reaction energies.
 It can be executed as follows:
 ```
-python finalize_reaction_profiles.py --data-file <data set .csv file> --preliminary-profile-folder <folder containing reaction profiles before postprocessing> [--output-postprocessing <input .csv file obtained after postprocessing steps>] [--finalized-profile-folder <folder in which to store the finalized reaction profiles>]
+python finalize_reaction_profiles.py --data-file <data set .csv file> --preliminary-profile-folder <folder containing reaction profiles before postprocessing> [--output-postprocessing <input .csv file obtained after postprocessing steps>] [--output-folder-postprocessing <folder containing the optimized dipole .xyz-files and energy values>] [--finalized-profile-folder <folder in which to store the finalized reaction profiles>]
 ```

+## Final dataset

+The `.csv` file, containing the curated final dataset, can be found in the main directory (`output_reaction_profiles_finalized.csv`).
+The geometries and energies for each of the reactions can be found at xxx.
 ## References

 If (parts of) this workflow are used as part of a publication please cite the associated paper: